-Doctors will prescribe different treatment plans for different children, depending on age, the stage of the illness, the type and severity of the anorexia, the underlying causes and many other factors.
+Doctors will prescribe different treatment plans for different children, depending on age, stage of the illness, type and severity of the anorexia, underlying causes and many other factors.

 If your child has anorexia nervosa, your child will need psychological therapy.

 If possible, it’s very important that the whole family or some family members are involved in your child’s treatment.
-This is called family-based therapy.
+This is called family-based treatment.

 If family-based treatment isn’t possible, other types of therapy might include: